nkrkv/xod/docs/tutorial/13-map/README.md

 same tutorial there.
 </div>

-If you have finished the previous experiment, you will have noticed that the thermometer node returns an output temperature value to the `Tc` pin in degrees Celsius.
+If you have read the documentation page of the thermometer node, you will have noticed that it provides an output temperature value to the `Tc` pin in degrees Celsius.
+If we’re going to show the temperature with an arrow driven by a servo, we’re in trouble.
 The `servo` node can work only with values ranging from 0 to 1 (0 is 0°, 1 is 180°).

 The practical task is to make the servo rotate smoothly from 0 to 90°, reflecting a temperature change from 20°C to 50°C.

-You can actually do this using few math nodes, but we have a special node for such cases.
+You can actually do this using few math nodes, but XOD has a special node for such cases.
 This node is called the `map-range` node.

 ![Patch](./patch.png)

+The node has pins:

+* `X` — the input value that needs to be transformed;
+* `Smin` — the lower bound of the input range;
+* `Smax` — the upper bound of the input range;
+* `Tmin` — the lower bound of the transformed value;
+* `Tmax` — the upper bound of the transformed value;
+* `Xm` — the mapped (transformed) value.

+Setting them properly would map an input from one range to an output in another.

 ## Test circuit